 And since $m$ is constant and $L=\poly(n)$ the total runtime is polynomial in the size of the input. \end{proof} We define ``local shadows'' $S_{i} = \{s_{il}\}_{l\in[L]}$ by taking $n_{i,j,k}$ copies of $\hat\eta_j\otimes\hat\eta_k$.
 We can now compute permutations $f_i\in \textup S_L$, such that $\Tr_{1}(s_{il})=\Tr_2(s_{i+1,f_i(l)})$ via a perfect matching.
 Finally, we assemble the local shadows to a global shadow

-By construction, we have $\norm{\Tr_{\overline{i,i+1}} (\frac{1}{L}\sum_{l\in[L]}s_l) - \sigma_{i,i+1}}_{\Tr} \le \epsilon$.
+By construction, we have

-For the $\CSV_{\cfont{HKP}}$ instance, we use this shadow $S$ (or to be precise the string equivalent of the snapshots).
-As for the observables, for each neighboring qudit pair $(i,i+1)$ we include all Pauli operators supported only on those $2\ell$ qubits that comprise the pair.
-The recovery algorithm reconstructs the snapshots and aggregates estimations via $\cfont{MoM}$ technique.
-Hence, consistency of the shadow for sufficiently small $\alpha=\epsilon$ and $\beta\;\; \text{s.t.}\;\beta-\alpha\ge1/\poly(n)$ also implies the existence of a consistent state $\rho$ with the local density matrices. \end{proof}
+For the $\CSV_{\cfont{HKP}}$ instance, we use $K$ identical copies of the global shadow $S$ (or to be precise the string equivalent of the snapshots), which will serve as the buckets for the $\cfont{MoM}$ aggregation, essentially rendering this to an empirical average.
+As for the set of observables $O$, for each neighboring qudit pair $(i,i+1)$ we include all Pauli operators supported only on those $2\ell$ qubits that comprise the pair.
+The recovery algorithm reconstructs the snapshots and aggregates estimations via $\cfont{MoM}$ technique.\\ \\ For notational convenience, define